 When a character leaves a room and the focus stays on the door.
 Within seconds, the character comes charging back in for some unfinished business.
 Usually they have returned to collect a much-needed object left behind, or to deliver a funny line.
+Or maybe they need a new escape plan.

 See also The Exit Is That Way.